Isiaon/Pitraix/README.md

 - Built-in crypter

-- Built-in ransomware that never stores keys on HOST
+- Built-in ransomware that never stores keys on HOST (I am not responsible how you use this)

+- Auto disable backup like Volume shadow copy, onedrive and windows backup

 - Readiable code easy to modify, not alot of scattered files